PSE-UAB/SoCSIM/README.md

 Timer input clock runs at 16 MHz and can be pre-scaled by a value from 1 to 256 (power of 2 only).

+### RTC

+A very basic timer, with 1 second precision that store unix epoch in a register (32 bits).
+It also has a compare register to trigger an IRQ in a date.

 ## Memory map

 All registers are 32 bit width.